silogen/kaiwo/README.md

 6. Run `go run . cast`
 7. Run `go run . forge`

+### Installation of Kaiwo Operator (work in progress)

+Kaiwo Operator is a Kubernetes operator that manages the lifecycle of KaiwoJobs and KaiwoServices.
+It is currently under development and not yet ready for production use.
+The operator will be available in the future to enable more advanced features especially around GPU orchestration.

+TODO: finish documentation

 ### Installation of Kaiwo CLI tool

 The installation of Kaiwo CLI tool is easy as it's a single binary.
 The only requirement is a kubeconfig file to access a Kubernetes cluster (see authentication below for authentication plugins).
 If you are unsure where to get a kubeconfig, speak to the engineers who set up your Kubernetes cluster.
 Just like kubectl, Kaiwo will first look for a `KUBECONFIG=path` environment variable.
 If `KUBECONFIG` is not set, Kaiwo will then look for kubeconfig file in the default location `~/.kube/config`.